Weakness is reduced strength in one or more muscles.

 Weakness may be all over the body or in only one area.
 Weakness is more noticeable when it is in one area.
 Weakness in one area may occur:

 You may feel weak but have no real loss of strength.
 This is called subjective weakness.
-It may be due to an infection such as mononucleosis or the flu.
+It may be due to an infection such as the flu.
 Or, you may have a loss of strength that can be noted on a physical exam.
 This is called objective weakness.

 Weakness may be caused by diseases or conditions affecting many different body systems, such as the following:

 Follow the treatment your health care provider recommends to treat the cause of the weakness.